SAthamnah/VRBluiTouchInteraction/README.md

 ___
 ### Change Dimensions
-If you select the widgit under the defualtsceneroot you can change the resoloution and rasio of the widget, EX 2000 by 1000:
+If you select the widgit under the defualtsceneroot you can change the resoloution and rasio of the widget, Ex.
+2000 by 1000:

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/44317aa6-abfd-44ec-b9a5-c0ea377d58df" />
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/61b8b920-9fd9-4f83-a737-b22b8ebd3553" />